-When Outlook application is in configured with an active Exchange account, you can confirm its connectivity by going to the Account Settings and applying the ‘Test Account Settings’ option.
+When the Outlook application is configured with an active Exchange account, you can confirm its connectivity by going to the Account Settings and applying the ‘Test Account Settings’ option.
 It will check the incoming email server and send a test message to verify the account.
-When Outlook loses the connection with Exchange Server frequently, then it affects your email communication.
-Here, we will discuss some troubleshooting method for Outlook 2010.
+When Outlook loses the connection with Exchange Server frequently, it affects your email communication.
+Here, we will discuss some troubleshooting methods for Outlook 2010.

 Resolve the intermittent connection issues in Outlook 2010

-- Run Outlook and go to the File tab, then click the Info button.
+- Run Outlook, go to the File tab and click the Info button.

 - Select the Account Settings option under the Account Settings drop-down.